rfresh2/ZenithProxy/README.md

     Players use a Minecraft client to connect to the Proxy Server as you would a normal MC server.
     The Proxy Client connects to a destination MC server (i.e. 2b2t.org).
     The Player's packets to the Proxy Server get forwarded to the Proxy Client which forwards them to the destination MC server.

     Player MC Client -> Proxy Server -> Proxy Client -> MC Server

-    When no Player Client is connected the Proxy Client can still act as a bot: moving around, chatting, etc.
+    When no Player Client is connected the Proxy Client will act as a bot: moving around, chatting, etc.
 </details>

 <details>
     <summary>How does it work?</summary>

-    The Proxy caches the client's world state including chunks, entities, other players, etc. to allow Player Clients to connect at any time.
+    ZenithProxy does not use, depend on, or interact with the Minecraft client or server code.
+    This means much greater opportunities for optimizing memory usage and performance.

+    But this also means existing MC mods or plugins cannot be used and must be reimplemented specifically for ZenithProxy.

+    ZenithProxy acts primarily at the network packet layer.
+It can read/modify/cancel/send arbitrary packets in either direction at any time.

+    Using packet interception, the client's session and world state is cached and sent to players when they connect.

-    The Proxy is also able to read/modify/cancel/send arbitrary packets in either direction at any time.
-This is used to simulate player movements, spectator mode, discord chat relay, and more.
+    The cached world state is also used to simulate player movements, inventory actions, discord chat relay, and all features.
 </details>

 # Features